Concordium/concordium-update-proposals/source/CIS/cis-1.rst

 Result parameter
 ~~~~~~~~~~~~~~~~

-The parameter for the callback receive function is a list of token ID and metadata URL pairs.
+The parameter for the callback receive function is a list of pairs, where each pair consist of a token ID and the corresponding token metadata URL.

-It is serialized as: 2 bytes for the number of query-amount pairs (``n``) and then this number of pairs (``results``).
+It is serialized as: 2 bytes for the number of queries (``n``) and then this number of result pairs (``results``).
 A pair is serialized as a :ref:`CIS-1-TokenID` (``id``) and then a :ref:`CIS-1-MetadataUrl` (``metadata``)::

   TokenMetadataResult ::= (id: TokenID) (metadata: MetadataUrl)